EXPERIENCED WINNIPEG CRIMINAL LAWYER

 Last updated

-With the increasing rate of college campus sexual assaults and child abuse cases in Canada, the assault lawyers usually suggest that our children, students, parents, guardians, heads and college authorities should know these basic things about a sexual assault so that, nobody suffers in silence and every victim or guilty are given what they deserve be it justice or a strict punishment.
+With the increasing rate of college campus sexual assaults and child abuse cases in Canada, assault lawyers usually suggest that our children, students, parents, guardians, heads and college authorities should know these basic things about sexual assault so that, nobody suffers in silence and every victim or guilty are given what they deserve to be it justice or a strict punishment.

-1. What is a College Campus Sexual Assault?
+What is a College Campus Sexual Assault?

 When students go to college, they have high expectations some plan to influence the world and make a difference, some plan to become better people and some plan to exploit others.
 YES.
-A college campus can be harmful for students too.
+A college campus can be harmful to students too.
 A sexual assault is categorized as a ‘college campus sexual assault’ when the student under 17 is abused by another student, faculty member or anybody else present on the campus on authority.
 With ‘abuse’ we certainly mean that the student had no consent to the accident and that’s why it is labelled as a crime.
 Any activity carried out – being unwanted or unconsented by the victim comes under the definition of sexual assault including grabbing, touching and rape.

-Sexual Assault lawyers suggest all students to access, carefully read, comprehend and follow the sexual assault policy, whether a student is victimized or not.
+Sexual Assault lawyers suggest all students access, carefully read, comprehend and follow the sexual assault policy, whether a student is victimized or not.
 This may help you, or your friend who is being harassed.
-Plus, it is the first step towards a fair treatment for both the complainant and the abuser.
+Plus, it is the first step towards fair treatment for both the complainant and the abuser.
 Knowing the college’s assault policy puts the student in a better position if he requires help from the authorities.
 As parents, you must enquire from your child whether or not they are acquainted with their college sexual assault policy and in case of emergency, which particular person they should report to.

 Pursue a civil or a criminal charge without time limitations.
 YES!
 Nobody would like to decide between options after going through such a crime.
 But, Canadian laws have given us our ways to choose from.
 A civil charge requires a guilty to appear in a civil justice court for trials after a victim files a civil charge.
-Damages are claimed only in condition when the guilty is already alive.
+Damages are claimed only in conditions where the guilty is already alive.

 The other option is to sue a guilty in a criminal charge.
 Depending upon the severity of the case, the physical, mental and psychological torture given to the victim, the Crown’s attorney decides the sentence, the punishment, and the time periods of both.
 While you take any action, you’ll be required to delegate the process to an assault lawyer, who’ll be in a better capacity to guide the victim about the next steps for example, obtaining a medical report or getting a particular test done.